DCA-in-MI/dca-in-mi.github.io/call_for_paper.md

   - No, you can still register after April 14.
 - Does every author have to have an OpenReview account?
   - Our submission policy differs from [CVPR's](https://cvpr.thecvf.com/Conferences/2024/AuthorGuidelines) in that we do **not** require all co-authors to have a OpenReview account.
+- On the camera-ready paper submission site, what should I enter for the paper ID field?
+  - The format of paper ID should be "DCAMI_[Your paper ID]".
+For example, "DCAMI_24".
+For our intents and purposes, the workshop ID equates the workshop acronym.
+We apologize for the ambiguous instructions on the submission cite, and will be continue working with the CVPR chairs for clarification.
 - Will accepted papers be published in the CVPR-Workshop proceedings?
   - Only papers accepted to Track 1 will be published in the CVPR-Workshop proceedings.
 - Will rejected submissions from Track 1 (archival, proceedings) still be considered for acceptance at Track 2 (non-archival, preliminary work)?